RFD-TV: Imus in the Morning

-When Don Imus returned to radio in late 2007 Imus had also struck a deal to simulcast Imus in the Morning on RFD-TV after moving to WABC for the rest of his career.
+When Don Imus returned to radio in late 2007, he had also struck a deal to simulcast Imus in the Morning on RFD-TV after moving to WABC for the rest of his career.
 The program was broadcast on the channel from 6 to 9 a.m.
 Eastern Time on weekdays, along with a primetime telecast of the program on its high definition simulcast channel RFD-HD.
 During much of the show's run, a news ticker was shown with the day's news, similar to that featuring when Imus in the Morning was simulcast on MSNBC.
 The video simulcast of the program ended its run on RFD-TV on August 28, 2009, and moved to Fox Business Network several weeks later.

 After Imus's retirement, RFD-TV owner Patrick Gottsch purchased Imus's 3,000-acre ranch.

 The Big Joe Polka Show

 One of the first programs to be aired on RFD-TV was The Big Joe Polka Show, a polka and dance variety program hosted by Omaha resident Joseph "Big Joe" Siedlik, which continued to be popular among the network's estimated (approximately) 40 million+ available households until it ended its run on January 1, 2011.
 In 2010, litigation commenced between RFD-TV and The Big Joe Polka Show's creators/producers of Polka Cassettes of Nebraska, involving several lawsuits and countersuits (mostly over a contractual dispute).
 RFD-TV contends that it had an option to air the program until December 31, 2010, while Polka Cassettes of Nebraska contends that the show was being aired against their wishes, and after cessation of the effectiveness of the previous contract, which expired on December 31, 2009.
 In August 2010, a multimillion-dollar "slander and defamation" suit was brought against Polka Cassettes of Nebraska by RFD-TV.
 In 2011, the court granted the defendants' motion for summary judgment and dismissed RFD-TV's lawsuit as being without merit.
 In January 2015, Joseph "Big Joe" Siedlik died.

 The show was replaced by The RFD-TV Polka Fest on January 5, 2011, and aired during the same timeslots.
 RFD-TV Polka Fest was later replaced by Mollie B Polka Party, hosted by Mollie Busta in July 2011.
 Wednesday afternoons, starting in September 2015 featured selected reruns of the Big Joe Polka Show under the name Big Joe Polka Classics.

 Other programs added in Winter 2007-2008 included a revival of Crook & Chase (which returned to TNN [now Heartland] upon its relaunch in 2012) and Bluegrass & Backroads.